Step 4: Full View

 Should Engineer Z apply the Pertinent Fact Dual-Element Test uniformly across both the general promotional brochure and the firm resume, treating Engineer X's non-key status as dispositive for both document types, or apply a heightened materiality standard to firm resume submissions made in response to hydrology-specific client solicitations, where Engineer X's listed expertise is the direct basis for client selection?

-Apply Uniform Non-Key-Employee Standard to Both Documents Board's choice Apply the Pertinent Fact Dual-Element Test uniformly to both the general promotional brochure and the firm resume, treating Engineer X's non-key-employee status and the non-significance of hydrology to the firm's overall practice as dispositive for both document types, and continuing to distribute both without modification during the notice period on the grounds that neither element of the test is clearly satisfied.
+O1 Apply the Pertinent Fact Dual-Element Test uniformly to both the general promotional brochure and the firm resume, treating Engineer X's non-key-employee status and the non-significance of hydrology to the firm's overall practice as dispositive for both document types, and continuing to distribute both without modification during the notice period on the grounds that neither element of the test is clearly satisfied.
+Board's choice

 The Non-Prominent Personnel Listing Materiality Exculpation Principle establishes that when a departing engineer is not highlighted as a key employee and her specialty does not constitute a significant portion of the firm's work, the continued listing may not rise to the level of an ethical violation under the pertinent-fact misrepresentation standard.
 The Comparative Case Distinguishing principle separates the present case from BER 83-1 on the basis of Engineer X's non-key status.
 Competing against these, the Pertinent Fact Dual-Element Test requires a case-by-case assessment of whether a fact would influence a client's decision, and a client specifically seeking hydrology services might find Engineer X's departure just as material as a key employee's departure regardless of her general prominence within the firm.
 The Proactive Marketing Material Accuracy Assurance Obligation further demands that Engineer Z apply heightened scrutiny when submitting the firm resume in direct response to a client solicitation where Engineer X's specific expertise is the direct basis for client selection.